montagestudio/docs.montagestudio.com/montage-studio/ide-at-a-glance.md

 ---

 layout: montage-studio
-title: Montage Studio At a Glance - Montage Studio Documentation
+title: Montage Studio at a Glance - Montage Studio Documentation

 this-page: ide-at-a-glance
 next-page: overview-using-montage-studio

 ---

-# Montage Studio At a Glance
+# Montage Studio at a Glance

 <a href="http://work.montagestudio.com" target="_blank">Montage Studio</a> is a new development environment that uses the open source <a href="http://montagejs.org" target="_blank">MontageJS framework</a> to help you build complex and responsive single-page applications in the cloud.
 It is designed to bring drag-and-drop ease to assembling MontageJS applications and help manage your development workflow, from creating and managing a project to previewing, testing, and preparing an application for production.

 >**Note**: Montage Studio is beta software.
-Our team of engineers is updating the code base on a daily basis, so some screenshots may not accurately reflect what is in the current build.
+Our team of engineers updates the code base on a daily basis, so some screenshots may not accurately reflect what is in the current build.

 ## Leverage the Power of the MontageJS Framework

 MontageJS is an open source client-side framework for building scalable, easy-to-maintain web applications.
-It was built from the ground up to help solve common challenges of building complex applications and features a flexible component model that promotes code reuse, a managed draw cycle that helps minimize browser reflow, reactive data binding to keep rich UIs in sync with data models, and implicit event delegation to help improve performance.
+It was built from the ground up to help solve common challenges of building complex applications and features:

+* a declarative programming model that can handle complex UI tasks with just a few lines of code,
+* a modular approach to organizing code and components that simplifies rich client development,
+* a managed draw cycle that helps minimize expensive layout reflows,
+* reactive data binding to keep rich UIs in sync with data models,
+* and implicit event delegation to help improve performance.

 Although you can build MontageJS applications using the command line and a text editor, Montage Studio simplifies the process by automating the set-up and build processes, reducing the amount of code you have to write, and providing a drag-and-drop evironment for assembling user interface components.
 Incidentally, Montage Studio is built using MontageJS.

 ## Work in a Streamlined, Integrated Environment